 Ecuador is generally a very safe country.
-It has its share of problems like anywhere, so follow the same guidelines you would anywhere else.
+It has its share of problems like anywhere, so as far as travel tips for Ecuador go, follow the same guidelines you would anywhere else.
 Guayaquil has more crime issues, but tourists are generally safe from violent crimes.
 They just have a higher frequency of theft and such.
 Walking around Guayaquil at night is generally not recommended.

 When going to Baños, keep in mind that it is very close to a very active volcano.
 It had some “burps” when we were there, so the town was covered in some thin layers of ash.
 If you have respiratory issues, you may want to check to make sure the volcano isn’t currently putting on a show.